Complete Guide to RED Workflows: Premiere, FCP X and Resolve

 While it’s not really necessary for an editor to understand the full range of these camera settings, it’s important to have an idea of what your footage will look like straight out of the camera.

-Color space and gamma space are typically chosen by the Director of Photography (DP) and are used to interpret the RAW image data for monitoring in-camera.
+Color space and gamma space are typically chosen by the Director of Photography (DP).
+They’re used to interpret the RAW image data for monitoring in-camera.
 These settings are often used as a starting point for color grading in the edit as well.

-For example, the DP may set REDGamma4 as the gamma space in-camera, which will help give the footage a watchable look for monitoring on set and for editing in post.
+For example, the DP may set REDGamma4 as the gamma space in-camera.
+This will help give the footage a watchable look for monitoring on set and for editing in post.

-However, for color correction, you or your colorist may want to change your gamma space to REDLogFilm, which will allow you to bring out more dynamic range in your footage.
+However, for color correction, you or your colorist may want to change your gamma space to REDLogFilm.
+As this will allow you to bring out more dynamic range in your footage.

 On the other hand, if you’re receiving REDLogFilm footage straight from the camera, you’ll very likely want to at least add a LUT or basic color correction for your dailies or offline edit because the image will look very flat and desaturated.

 Here’s the same R3D file, first as REDGamma4, then as REDLogFilm.

 All of these color settings are embedded as metadata. don’t actually affect the recorded data of the R3D file.
 They can be set in-camera and then changed in REDCINE-X Pro, Resolve.
 Or by accessing the RED metadata in your NLE.
 (You’ll learn how to access these settings in Premiere and FCP X below).